LhKipp/lush/DOCUMENTATION.md

 ```

 ### Arguments
+#### Required arguments
-Functions can accept arguments by declaring them within a `signature`
+Functions can accept arguments by declaring them within a `signature`.
+Simple arguments are always required to pass.
 ```lush
 fn fn_with_args (arg1: num arg2:str)
     echo $arg1 $arg2
 end
 ```
+#### Variable amount of arguments
-A variable amount of arguments can be taken by declaring a var_arg argument
+A variable amount of arguments can be taken by declaring a `vararg` argument.
+They are declared by prepending "..." to the arguments name.
+It is possible for users to pass zero arguments, leaving the `vararg` an empty array.
 ```lush
 fn fn_with_args (arg1: num ...rest: num)
     echo $arg1